apache/skywalking-python/docs/en/contribution/CodingStyle.md

 bar = f"This repo is called 'skywalking-python'"
 ```

-Run `make dev-fix` to invoke [unify](https://github.com/myint/unify) to deal with your quotes if flake8 complaints about it.
+Run `make fix` to invoke [unify](https://github.com/myint/unify) to deal with your quotes if flake8 complaints about it.

 ## Debug messages
 Please import the `logger_debug_enabled` variable and wrap your debug messages with a check.